laurenhamann/book-blog/content/blog/reviews/Clap When You Land/index.md

 Separated by distance—and Papi’s secrets—the two girls are forced to face a new reality in which their father is dead and their lives are forever altered.

-And then, when it seems like they’ve lost everything of their father, they learn of each other.
+And then, when it seems like they’ve lost everything about their father, they learn of each other.